pp-mo/ugrid-checks/README.md

 optional arguments:
-  -h, --help            show this help message and exit -q, --quiet           don't print a checking report if there were no
+  -h, --help            show this help message and exit -q, --quiet           don't print a checking report if there were no problems -i IGNORE, --ignore IGNORE
-                        problems
-  -e, --errorsonly      ignore all warnings ("Axxx"= advise codes), and only
-                        report errors ("Rxxx"= require codes).
-  -s, --summary         print a summary of UGRID mesh information found in the
-                        file
-  --nonmesh             include a list of non-mesh variables in the summary -i IGNORE, --ignore IGNORE
                         a list of errorcodes to ignore.
+  -e, --errorsonly      ignore all warnings ("Axxx"= advise codes), and only report errors ("Rxxx"= require codes).
+  -d MAX_DATASIZE, --max-datasize MAX_DATASIZE
+                        maximum array-size, above which variable-data checks are skipped.
+Default=200.0 (Mb).
-  -v, --version         print version information
+  -s, --summary         print a summary of UGRID mesh information found in the file --nonmesh             include a list of non-mesh variables in the summary -v, --version         print version information

 $
 ```

 ### Basic usage